Table of Contents

 Learning and Understanding Commands

 Commands are equally important for you and your pooch.
 Dogs need to have boundaries.
 Respecting house rules is essential, but you must introduce simple commands like Stop or Come quite early.
 That way, your pup will stay safe, and you will be able to give them some much required off-the-leash time.
+Avoid the most typical mistakes in dog training that dog owners tend to make!

 Training can become a challenge, particularly if you are a first-time owner, so use the following tips: